Los Angeles Region FIRST LEGO League

 Why Volunteer?
 It's Fun!
 It's Inspiring! and it does Make a Difference.
 FIRST Works!

-During the fall 2009 FLL season, over 130 teams will compete an average of two times at three levels of tournaments in the Los Angeles Region.
-These tournaments will be held all day on Saturdays or Sundays from October 31 through December 19.
+During the fall 2011 FLL season, approximately 200 teams will compete an average of two times at three levels of tournaments in the Los Angeles Region.
+These tournaments will be held all day on Saturdays or Sundays from October 29 through December 17.

 Types of Volunteers

-We need volunteers for two types of positions.
-Some positions, such as judges and referees, require training or prior experience with FLL or other robotics tournaments.
-Other positions do not.
+We need two types of volunteers to help run tournaments in November and December.
+Some positions, such as Referees and Judges, require training or prior experience with FLL or other robotics tournaments.
+Other Event Volunteer positions do not.
 We are seeking adult volunteers for both types of positions, but we can also use high school students for many positions, especially if they have robotics tournament experience.
 Only Robot Design Judges need to have any technical knowledge about robots.

 Since Referees, Judges and Scorekeepers help determine which teams win awards at a tournament, volunteers for these positions should not be affiliated with any of the teams attending the tournament.
 Their duties at the tournament typically last all day--approximately 8 hours--and will include announcing and handing out the awards at the award ceremony.
 These positions require from one-half to four hours of preparation and training beforehand (self-paced materials plus a brief training session, which may be held on the morning of the event) as indicated below.